Driver’s License for a Motorized Bicycle

 - a bicycle which doesn’t require a driver’s license; or

-- a moped which does require a driver’s license.
+- a moped that does require a driver’s license.

 Under Florida law, the term “motor vehicle” means any vehicle which is self-propelled, including a “moped,” but not any vehicle moved solely by human power, motorized wheelchair, or motorized bicycle.